 Low-fidelity Wireframes Template

-Low-fidelity wireframes present big ideas in a simple way.
-You can visualize the structure of your new creation.
-You’ll identify what works and what needs improvement before you move on to adding more technical detail and user testing.
+Low-fidelity wireframes allow you to explore big ideas in a simple way, visualize the structure of your creation, and identify areas for improvement before adding technical details and user testing.

 A low-fidelity wireframe template allows app creators and website designers to quickly outline their designs.
 It shows them how their designs will work at a high level, making it the perfect starting point for bringing their creation to life.

 Are you looking for an interactive wireframe template that still serves as a practical, early vision of your product?
-Check out our Website Wireframe Template.
-If you’re looking for a template specifically for an app, take a look at our App Wireframe Template.
+Or are you looking for a template specifically for an app?
+Check out our wireframing tool.

 What is a low-fidelity wireframe?